Ready For Unsteady

 • Check on Vulnerable Individuals: Regularly check on elderly neighbors, family members, or those with health conditions.

-• Cook Outside: If possible, cook meals outside to avoid generating heat inside your home.
+• Avoid using ovens, dryers, and other heat-generating appliances during the hottest parts of the day.
+If possible, cook meals outside to avoid generating heat inside your home.

 • Food Safety: If the power outage lasts for an extended period, be mindful of food safety.
 Keep refrigerator and freezer doors closed as much as possible.